Jamaican Curry Crab with Caribbean Jerk Gravy

 And since this is your first time, I’m going to walk you through it like we’re in the kitchen together, shoulder to shoulder.
 We’re going to clean the crab the right way, season it so every bite has flavor, and do the most important step people rush: toasting the curry in oil so it tastes deep, rich, and authentic, not like raw powder.
 By the time you’re done, you’ll have a glossy curry gravy that clings to the crab and makes you feel like you just unlocked a new level in your cooking.

-Jamaican Curry Crab with Potato and Scotch Bonnet Gravy
+Jamaican Curry Crab with Caribbean Jerk Gravy

-Servings 4
+Servings 3

-Prep Time 25 minutes
+Prep Time 20 minutes

-Cook Time 35 minutes
+Cook Time 25 minutes

-Total Time 1 hour
+Total Time 45 minutes

 Equipment

-• Large bowl + colander (for rinsing and seasoning)
+• Large bowl

-• Chef’s knife + cutting board
+• Knife and cutting board

 • Measuring spoons